Sighisoara: Medieval Citadel & Old Town

 A practical guide to Sighisoara: the UNESCO citadel, the Clock Tower, the Church on the Hill and the truth about the Dracula house, plus how to get there.

-Sighisoara is a walled medieval town on a hill in Transylvania, and it is worth the trip for one reason above the rest: it is one of the very few Saxon citadels in Europe where people still actually live inside the walls, not a museum you tour behind a rope.
+Sighisoara is a walled medieval town on a hill in Transylvania, and it earns the trip for one reason above the rest: it’s one of the very few Saxon citadels in Europe where people still actually live inside the walls, not a museum you tour behind a rope.
 You climb into it through the great Clock Tower, wander a knot of cobbled lanes and pastel houses, and end up on top of the hill at a Gothic church reached by a covered wooden staircase.
-It is small enough to see the highlights in a few hours, and pretty enough that most people wish they had booked a night inside.
+It’s small enough to see the highlights in a few hours, and pretty enough that most people wish they had booked a night inside.

 The short version: give the citadel half a day on foot, climb the Clock Tower first for the view and the History Museum inside it, walk the 176-step Covered Stairway up to the Church on the Hill, and treat the famous “Dracula birthplace” as a fun photo stop rather than gospel, because the story is shakier than the signs suggest.
 Sighisoara sits on the main Bucharest-Brasov-Cluj railway line and makes an easy stop between Brasov and Sibiu, so you rarely need to plan a whole day around it.